MunibJ/2420_Assignment_2/README.md

 <br>
 <br>

-## Step 3: Adding Caddy to Droplets
+## Step 3: Adding Caddy to Local Machine/Droplets
-Install a web server on both of your droplets using Caddy, do not configure them yet.
+Install a web server on both of your droplets/Local Machine using Caddy, do not configure them yet.

-1. Download the caddy file from:
+1. Download the caddy file by inputting the command below into your terminal:
 ```
 wget https://github.com/caddyserver/caddy/releases/download/v2.6.2/caddy_2.6.2_linux_amd64.tar.gz
 ```